Chamonix holidays

 Summer in Chamonix

 There's a jam-packed summer schedule here, with festivals, sports events and celebrations each month.
-In June, watch runners tackle the Marathon du Mont Blanc, one of Chamonix's most popular summer events.
-There's not one but five races, and there's a really upbeat atmosphere in the town as everyone turns out to support the athletes.
-The Fête de la Musique is also in June, and live music and street parties all over town give this midsummer celebration some real feel-good vibes.
-The World Climbing Championships and Tour des Fiz, a trail-running event, take place in July, and the end of the climbing championships coincides with Bastille Day, when there's a big street party with beer tents, music and fireworks.
-And there are yoga, jazz and running festivals during the rest of the summer season, so there's plenty going on, whenever your holiday is.
+In June, watch runners tackle the Marathon du Mont Blanc, one of Chamonix's most popular summer events, with five races and an upbeat, town-wide atmosphere, while the Fête de la Musique also fills the streets with live music and parties.
+The World Climbing Championships take place in July, with the finals coinciding with Bastille Day celebrations, and late summer sees the world-famous UTMB (Ultra-Trail du Mont-Blanc) take over the valley, drawing elite trail runners and huge crowds.
+Yoga, jazz and running festivals round out the rest of the summer season.

 Popular hotels in Chamonix